As a philanthropist, Federico serves on several museum and nonprofit boards.

 Ellen Belber

 As a young woman, Ellen traveled to Oaxaca as part of a UCLA student anthropology research group.
-It was soon after her arrival in Oaxaca that the couple met, eventually leading to her telling Federico that, "If you love me, you follow me."
-So, Ellen flew to Los Angeles airport - another experience, another culture, another language.
+It was soon after her arrival in Oaxaca that the couple met, eventually leading to her telling Federico, "If you love me, you follow me."
+So, Federico flew to Los Angeles airport - another experience, another culture, another language.

-The United States was full of energy with many things happening: student uprisings, women's liberation that brought the couple to demonstrations for women's equal rights, gay liberation, the American Indian movement where, in the house behind his and Ellen's, Federico met Russell Means, Dennis Banks and film icon Marlon Brando.
-They also became associated with the Farm Workers Labor Movement, meeting Cesar Chavez, and supporting the Black Power movement and the Berkeley protests.
+The United States was full of energy with many things happening that brought the couple to demonstrations for women's liberation, equal rights, gay liberation.
+Their involvement in the American Indian movement led them to meeting Russel Means, Dennis Banks, and film icon Marlon Brando.
+They also became associated with the Farm Workers Labor Movement, meeting Cesar Chavez, supported the Black Power movement, and the Berkeley protests.

-Ellen Belber was a fierce support of all causes related to cultural justice and Federico's closest, biggest fan.
+Ellen Belber was a fierce supporter of all causes related to cultural justice and was Federico's closest, biggest fan.

 For more information feel free to contact us at hello@federicosjewelry.com.